Who can get it

 You may stay on Youth Allowance after you turn 25 until you finish your course or apprenticeship.

 You normally can’t get Youth Allowance if you’re studying full time in secondary school and under 18.
-You will only qualify for it if you meet 1 of the following criteria.
+You will only qualify for it if you meet one of the following criteria.
 You:

 - are eligible for the away from home rate of Youth Allowance